 Palm oil may rise into 3,348-3,381 ringgit range

-The hammer forming on Wednesday and the white candlestick on Thursday above this support make a perfect bullish reversal signal.
-The downtrend from 3,888 ringgit will be further reversed.
+The hammer on Jan.
+20 and the following two white candlesticks form a convincing bullish reversal signal.

 Each reader should consult his or her own professional or other advisers for business, financial or legal advice regarding the products mentioned in the analyses.